hyra-network/Scribe-Ledger/README.md

 - **Write Nodes (Ingestion Tier):** Entry point for all data.
 Each node runs a local instance of the Sled embedded database to buffer incoming writes in a crash-safe Write-Ahead Log (WAL) for immediate, low-latency acknowledgements.
 - **S3-Compatible Storage (Durable Tier):** Permanent, cold storage layer.
 Data is flushed from Write Nodes to S3 in the form of sorted, immutable files called Segments.
-- **Raft Consensus Cluster (Coordination Tier):** Fault-tolerant cluster managing global system metadata.
+- **Raft Consensus Cluster (Coordination Tier):** Fault-tolerant distributed cluster managing global system metadata and ensuring strong consistency across all nodes.
 Maintains the Manifest, a global index mapping which key ranges exist in which S3 Segments.
+- **Distributed Consensus Layer:** Multi-node Raft implementation providing leader election, log replication, and cluster membership management for high availability and fault tolerance.

 ### **Write Path**
 1. **Ingest & Local Commit:** Client sends a `put(key, value)` request to a Write Node, which commits it to its local Sled WAL and acknowledges the client.